H.R. 6205: Taos Pueblo Indian Water Rights Settlement Amendments Act of 2025

 6

-The bill says no amendment to the Settlement Agreement or Partial Final Decree is required for implementation, and it leaves untouched the Secretary of the Interior's October 7, 2016 finding that conditions precedent were met.
-It also eliminates any non-Federal cost share for alternative or interim offset infrastructure built by the Pueblo and bars the Commissioner of Reclamation from taking title to property funded under sections 509(c)(2)(A) and 509(k).
+The bill states that neither the Settlement Agreement nor the Partial Final Decree has to be amended for the Interior Department to carry out the new funding, and it leaves intact the government's October 7, 2016 finding that the settlement's conditions precedent were satisfied.
+It also waives any non-Federal cost share for backup offset infrastructure the Pueblo builds itself.

 Who benefits from H.R.
 6205?